MULTI-ON/cookbook/README.md

 Need Help?
 Dive into the comprehensive [Docs](https://docs.multion.ai).

-## 📰 Media Coverage

-MultiOn has been featured in numerous [tech publications](https://www.reuters.com/technology/race-towards-autonomous-ai-agents-grips-silicon-valley-2023-07-17/) and has received positive reviews for its innovative approach to AI and web interactions.
-Our media coverage is a testament to our commitment to pushing the boundaries of what's possible with AI and the web.

 ## 🌟 Features
 - 🚀 **Effortless Web Automation**: Navigate, scrape, and manipulate the web with ease.
 - 🤖 **AI Agents**: Build and deploy custom AI applications for complex tasks.